katpadi/aktibibo/README.md

 Foo.deactivated # Returns all the deactivated foos
 ```

-### Activation and deactivation times are also accessible.
+### Activation and deactivation times are also accessible
 ```ruby
 foo.activated_at  # Fri, 29 Apr 2016 08:29:03 UTC +00:00
 foo.deactivated_at # nil